-3.3 Radiolocation radars
+3.2 Radiolocation radars

-There are numerous radar types, accomplishing various missions, operating within the radiolocation service throughout the range 5 250-5 850 MHz.
+There are numerous radar types, accomplishing various missions, operating within the radiolocation service throughout the frequency range 5 250-5 850 MHz.
 Table 3 gives the technical characteristics for several representative types of radars that use these frequencies that can be used to assess the compatibility between radiolocation radars and systems of other services.
 The operational use of these radars is briefly discussed in the following text.
 Test range instrumentation radars are used to provide highly accurate position data on space launch vehicles and aeronautical vehicles undergoing developmental and operational testing.
 These radars are typified by high transmitter powers and large aperture parabolic reflector antennas with very narrow pencil beams.

 The radars have auto tracking antennas which either skin track or beacon track the object of interest.
-(Note that radar beacons have not been presented in the Tables; they normally are tuneable over 5 400-5 900 MHz, have transmitter powers in the range 50-200 W peak, and serve to rebroadcast the received radar signal.)
+(Note that radar beacons have not been presented in the Tables; they normally are tunable over the frequency range 5 400-5 900 MHz, have transmitter powers in the range 50-200 W peak, and serve to rebroadcast the received radar signal.)
 Periods of operation can last from minutes up to 4-5 h, depending upon the test program.
 Operations are conducted at scheduled times 24 h/day, 7 days/week.

 Shipboard sea and air surveillance radars are used for ship protection and operate continuously while the ship is underway as well as entering and leaving port areas.
+These radar operate continuously during the ship‘s deployment, based on ship‘s schedule and availability.
+These radar, perform missions such as marine environmental protection; law enforcement in ports, and inland waterways, coastal security; humanitarian assistance, and/or disaster response and search and rescue missions involving small cross section targets such as light aircraft, lifeboats, canoes, dinghies, and swimmers with life jackets.
 These surveillance radars usually employ moderately high transmitter powers and antennas which scan electronically in elevation and mechanically a full 360 in azimuth.
 Operations can be such that multiple ships are operating these radars simultaneously in a given geographical area.

-Other special-purpose radars are also operated in the band 5 250-5 850 MHz.
-Radar Q (Table 3) is an airborne synthetic aperture radar which is used in land-mapping and imaging, environmental and land-use studies, and other related research activities.
+Other special-purpose radars are also operated in the frequency band 5 250-5 850 MHz.
+Radar 7 (Table 2) is an airborne synthetic aperture radar which is used in land-mapping and imaging, environmental and land-use studies, and other related research activities.
 It is operated continuously at various altitudes and with varying look-down angles for periods of time up to hours in duration which depends upon the specific measurement campaign being performed.

-4 Protection criteria
+-4 Protection criteria